 In 2005, we harvested our first potentially blight-resistant chestnuts.
 We are now in a phase of rigorous testing and trial, in both forest and orchard settings.
-It is our confident expectation that we will one day restore the chestnut to our eastern forests.
-The return of the American chestnut to its former niche in the Appalachian hardwood forest ecosystem is a major restoration project that requires a multi-faceted effort involving members and volunteers, research, sustained funding, and most importantly, a sense of the past and a hope for the future.
+It is our confident expectation that we will one day restore the chestnut to its native range.
+The return of the American chestnut to its former niche in the Appalachian hardwood forest ecosystem is a major restoration project that requires a multi-faceted effort involving members and volunteers, scientific research, sustained funding, and most importantly, a sense of the past and a hope for the future.

 The history of The American Chestnut Foundation (TACF) chronicles the ongoing pursuit of a fundamental goal: to develop a blight-resistant American chestnut tree via scientific research and breeding, and to restore the tree to its native forests along the eastern United States.

 TACF was founded in 1983 by a group of prominent plant scientists and lay persons who recognized the severe impact the demise of the American chestnut tree imposed upon the local economy of rural communities, and upon the ecology of forests within the tree’s native range.
 The American chestnut tree reigned over 200 million acres of eastern woodlands from Maine to Alabama, and from the Piedmont west to the Ohio Valley, until succumbing to a lethal fungus infestation known as the chestnut blight (Cryphonectria parasitica), during the first half of the 20th century.
 An estimated four billion American chestnuts, 1/4 of the hardwood tree population, grew within this range.